-Complaints must be made in writing, but we can help if disabilities make this a problem for you.
+Complaints must be made in writing, but we can help if you have any problems with this.

 The Standards Committee deals with complaints in accordance with procedures and guidance put in place by the committee, as required by the law.

-If you have any questions about the complaints process, please do not hesitate to send an email Standards Team or contact:
+If you have any questions about the complaints process, please do not hesitate to send an email to the Standards Team or contact:

 Philip Baker, Assistant Chief Executive